Heydon/bruck/README.md

 **Bruck** is a lo-fi prototyping system made with web components.
 Quickly create and comment on interface layouts.
 The output is screen reader accessible, and responsive without you having to author breakpoints.

+**Warning: Bruck is experimental, and in its very early stages of development.**

 <figure>
 <img width="500" alt="Split screen showing the web component code compared to the outputted design" src="split_screen.png" />
 <figcaption><em>You can mock up real or dummy content with a set of primitive layout components</em></figcaption>